swa-fel/03-multi-container-apps/jax-rs-app/README.md

 # download materials for this lab
 git clone https://github.com/swa-fel/03-multi-container-apps

+# let's get to directory containing the lab
+cd 03-multi-container-apps/jax-rs-app/

 # run the database, in this case postgresql
 docker run --name db -it --rm -p 5432:5432 \
   -e POSTGRESQL_USER=pguser \